vgorbic1/mvc-framework/README.md

 - Create a base view class.
 - Crate base template and blocks.
 - In controllers call views and pass parameters.

-To Do:

-### Models
-- Create database and check connection
-- Add an abstract Model and extend it in other Models.
-### Configuration
-- Put configuration settings in a separate file.
-### Error Handling
-- Create a mechanism to convert Errors to Exceptions.
-- Categorize different tipe of errors.
-- Add views to display error reports.
-- Make a logging errors mechanism.